SteveBeeblebrox/SHML/README_V2.md

 - Bob Smith
 ```
 ### Line Breaks
-Some formats like paragraphs can spam multiple lines, but others don't.
+Some formats like paragraphs can span multiple lines, but others don't.
 If a meeting is really needed in one of the formats that doesn't, the string `%%` can be used to insert a line break.
 ### Horizontal Rules
 A horizontal bar can be inserted with 3 or more `-` or `=`.
 The number used does not matter and it's only variable to make source files easier to read and format.
 ### Text Alignment